Tealeaf has two search interfaces: Search and Classic search.

 - Groups of conditions

 With Search and Classic search, you run searches based on session status (active sessions, complete sessions, all sessions, or archived).
-An Archived session is a searchable session that was exported from Acoustic Experience Analytics (Tealeaf) to IBM Cloud™ Object Storage.
+An Archived session is a searchable session that was exported from Tealeaf to IBM Cloud™ Object Storage.

 Differences between Search and Classic search